mitchelln11/ice-age-trail-segments/convert/README.md

 1. After downloading the attachment, drop it into the convert folder
 2. Scroll down.
 You will see the `<gx:coord>` open and close tags.
 These hold the coordinates you will need to show on your Google Maps.
+3. In your terminal, run `npm run geo` which is located in the `package.json` file.
+This runs the functions on the `converter.js`

+For now, just have 1 `kml` file in the `convert` directory at a time.